Attorneys with Experience Defending Organized Retail Fraud Charges

 Defenses Attorneys for Organized Retail Fraud and other White-Collar Crimes

-The attorneys with LEWIS & DICKSTEIN, P.L.L.C. are highly experienced criminal lawyers in Michigan.
-We have had consistent success with defending clients on misdemeanor and felony charges in Michigan.
+The attorneys with LEWIS & DICKSTEIN, P.L.L.C. are highly experienced, affordable criminal defense lawyers in Michigan.
+We have had consistent success in defending clients against organized retail fraud and all other misdemeanor and felony charges in Michigan.
 Our lawyers appear daily in courts throughout Oakland County, Wayne County, Livingston County, Macomb County, and Washtenaw County.
-We have also been hired to take cases throughout Michigan and achieve results unheard of by local lawyers.
+We have also been hired to take cases throughout Michigan and achieve results unheard of by most other lawyers.

-A felony conviction can have many consequences that can affect your family, employment, and finances.
+Felony convictions have many consequences impacting your family, employment, and finances.
 The attorneys with LEWIS & DICKSTEIN, P.L.L.C. are passionate and aggressive criminal lawyers.
 They will work as hard as possible to ensure that your rights are protected and do everything they can to achieve the best possible outcome.
+We will find a way to help you!

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.